Worldwide Undergraduate Degrees

 • Communication: Construct effective formal and informal written and oral communication for a variety of audiences.

-• Culture: Identify how their own cultural artifacts and diversity of culture, gender, age, sex, religion, or national perspectives impacts leadership within organizations.
+• Culture: Identify how their own cultural artifacts and diversity of culture, gender, age, sex, religion or national perspectives impacts leadership within organizations.

-• Decision making: Analyze decisions by considering multiple points of view and a variety of outcomes.
+• Decision-Making: Analyze decisions by considering multiple points of view and a variety of outcomes.

 • Coaching and Mentoring: Given a set of competency, performance, or organizational objectives, devise an appropriate coaching, mentoring or training plan.

-• Emotional, social, and cognitive intelligence: Develop and sustain relationships with superiors, peers, followers, and other stakeholders.
+• Emotional, Social and Cognitive Intelligence: Develop and sustain relationships with superiors, peers, followers, and other stakeholders.

-• Management and leadership skills: Know key principles of business and management disciplines and their business applications, employ skills needed to effectively lead and support teams across business functions.
+• Management and Leadership Skills: Know key principles of business and management disciplines and their business applications, employ skills needed to effectively lead and support teams across business functions.

 Program Mission Statement